 Miguel Marino, PhD, joined the Department of Family Medicine in 2012 and holds a joint appointment in the Biostatistics Group at the OHSU-PSU School of Public Health.
 Click here to view my current CV or click below on the "+" to read more.

-Dr. Marino's research focuses on: development and implementation of novel statistical methodology to address complexities associated with the use of electronic health records (EHRs) to study changes in policy; validation of EHRs as a reliable source for observational studies; health disparities; study of the effect of workplace interventions on sleep and cardiometabolic outcomes; development of a new cardiometabolic risk prediction model for preventive health maintenance.
+Dr. Marino's research focuses on: development and implementation of novel statistical methodology to address complexities associated with the use of electronic health records (EHRs) to study changes in policy; using EHRs to study health disparities; validation of EHRs as a reliable source for observational studies; pragmatic randomized trials; preventive health maintenance.

 Dr. Marino's education includes: Yerby Postdoctoral Fellow, Harvard School of Public Health (2012); PhD in Biostatistics, Harvard University (2011); AM in Biostatistics, Harvard University (2008); MS in Biostatistics, UCLA (2006); and a BS in Mathematics/Applied Science, UCLA (2004).